startupbuilders777/Algorithms-Data-Structures-and-Design/HARMANS SYSTEM DESIGN README.txt

 Now they can be plotted on the circular pie as described below :

 Here every Request is served by the Server which is adjacent to it when we move in a clockwise manner.
 Hence Requests R1 and R2 will be served by Server S1, Requests R3 and R4 will be served by the Server S2 and Request R5 will be served by Server S3.

 Suppose Server S1 got shut down due to some issue.
 Then Requests R1 and R2 which was earlier served by S1 will now be served by server S2 leaving all the other requests completely unchanged.
 This caused only those requests to change which was earlier served by the obsolete server.
 Rest of the requests were completely unaffected by the change in the number of servers.
-This is one of the major advantages of using Consistent Hashing in a system.Skewed Load in Consistent HashingEarlier when me removed Server S1 from the system Requests R1 and R2 were served by Server S2.
+This is one of the major advantages of using Consistent Hashing in a system.

+Skewed Load in Consistent HashingEarlier when me removed Server S1 from the system Requests R1 and R2 were served by Server S2.
 Now requests R1, R2, R3 and R4 are served by Server S2.
 That means 4 out of 5 requests are served by a single server.
 The entire load is skewed on a single server and this can cause that System to wear out or shut down.

 What can be done to avoid this problem here.
 Instead of using a single hash function we can possibly use multiple Hash Functions to hash the servers.
 Suppose we used K hash functions.
 Now each server will have K points on the circular ring and then it will be less likely to have a skewed load over a single server.

 We can select the value of K accordingly in order to reduce the chance of having skewed load to none.
 Possibly log(N) or log(M) where N is the Number of available Servers and M is the number of Requests.

 ############################################